humnasul/humnasul/README.md

 - 🔭 I’m currently working on polishing, refreshing practicing my C++ skills for the upcoming semester!
 - 🌱 I’m currently learning more about the Linux infrastructure and applications + using SQL for data analysis!
 - 🤩 I'm working on my problem solving skills everyday through consistently doing different programming challenges, reading books, etc. !
-- 👾 Organizations: Stevens Women in CS, Society of Women Engineers, Women Who Code, Rewriting The Code, Encouraging Women Across All Borders
+- 👾 Organizations: Stevens Women in CS, Society of Women Engineers, Women Who Code, Rewriting The Code, Encouraging Women Across All Borders, IEEE

 ---